workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 NMR data preprocessing is based on the PepsNMR R package (% cite Martin2018 %).
 It covers several steps included in two tools (NMR_Read and NMR_Preprocessing).
 You can see the NMR preprocessing workflow available in W4M [check the first slide](../../tutorials/nmr-preprocessing/slides.html#nmrpreprocessing_workflow).

-In this tutorial we will focus on xx main steps:
+In this tutorial we will describe all the steps involved in pre-processing NMR spectra focusing on 4 main steps with an explanation of various parameters:
+ - Solvent suppression
-- xx
+ - Apodization
-- xx
+ - Shift referencing
-- xx
+ - Baseline correction

 # Data description